Rare vase bought at Virginia Goodwill sells for over $100K at auction

 Vincent said it’s something she’ll never forget, and Wright said the vase was one of the rarest pieces his auction house has offered in a decade.

 “I’ve always read the stories and heard the stories.
-I’m an avid antiques roadshow [goer],” Vincent said.
+I’m an avid antique roadshow [goer],” Vincent said.
 “For a thrifter or antiquer, it’s like winning the lottery.”